-All prospective students and their families should be aware that the Columbia University Office of Undergraduate Admissions does not authorize or work with any independent agents anywhere in the world for our recruitment efforts.
+Please be aware that Columbia Undergraduate Admissions does not authorize or work with any independent agents anywhere in the world for our recruitment efforts.

 Columbia welcomes applications from international transfer students.
-However, in order to be eligible to apply as a transfer, you must first meet certain criteria.
-You must be enrolled in a college in North America or in a U.S.-style college abroad.
-A college or university is considered “U.S.-style” if:
+In order to be eligible to apply as a transfer, you must be enrolled in a college in North America or in a US-style college abroad.
+A college or university is considered "US-style" if:

 - courses are offered term by term (quarters, semesters, etc)